-Now, the key point to understand is: Regardless what your training goal is, if you also want to meet the second premise (to match your dog's personality) then you cannot choose a kind of German Shepherd Dog training that ignores this dog's own management skill!
+Now, the key point to understand is: Regardless what your training goal is, if you also want to meet the second premise - to match your dog's personality - then you cannot choose a kind of dog training that ignores this dog's own management skill!
 A kind of training that ignores what this dog is made for and meant to behave like: to manage, to organize, to decide and to act autonomously.

-Thus for German Shepherd training (as a minimum) we would be misguided if we followed the herds of dog trainers and applied Obedience Training to our GSD.
-Or any kind of dog training that is heavy on dog commands and sparse on the trainer's self-reflection.
+Thus for Training a German Shepherd - and frankly, for most other dogs too - we would be misguided if we followed the herds of dog trainers and applied Obedience Training to our dog.
+Or generally any kind of dog training that is heavy on dog commands and poor on the trainer's self-reflection.

 The Problem With Professional Dog Trainers

-Well, no. You don't get the dog owner HELP! requests (like that!) who lament that their or their trainer's dog training doesn't work out.
 We get to see it all.
-And more than a few dog owners write that they have already paid several dog trainers, and yet their dog "does not behave any better!"
+And more than a few dog owners write that they have already paid several dog trainers, and yet "the dog does not behave any better!"

 Why is that?
-We can only guess, can we?
-It's because most professional dog trainers prefer to copy from each other, rather than to put some brain into it to come up with real solutions.
-Examples?
-Sure:
+It's because most professional dog trainers prefer to copy from each other and from their accrediting training organization, rather than to put some brain into it to come up with real solutions!

 - Using a specific collar: inept copy, no real solution